DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC-INSIGHTS/FAQ.md

 On the Navigation bar, select **Help & support > About**. <br>
 A list of installed models will be displayed on the **Version** tab.
 Scroll to **DXC Insights**.
 The version information will be displayed on the right (i.e. DXC Insights  **10.0.31.202306231** (isv))

+## Dependency and Security Information

+Insights for D365 FO includes

+- Use of Microsoft Azure Application Insights library
+- Use of DXC.FnOInsights library, an extension of the Microsoft Azure Application Insights library to add additional telemetry metrics for enhanced logging capabilities.
+It still uses the same API that the Microsoft Azure Application Insights data collectors use.

+All telemetry is logged within the Microsoft Azure Application Insights only.

+Note: DXC does not collect any usage information, or telemetry against any other installed system or ISV module from Insights for D365 FO.

 ## 	Troubleshooting

 ###   Product is installed but functionality not visible